CLI Options

 --msg <description>

 When to use it?
-Adding a message makes it easier to track several runs.
+Adding a message makes it easier to track several runs on the Prover Dashboard.
 It is very useful if you are running many verifications simultaneously.
 It is also helpful to keep track of a single file verification status over time, so we recommend always providing an informative message.

 What does it do?
 Formally verifies one or more given properties instead of the whole specification file.
 An invariant can also be selected.